INTERNATIONAL DOCUMENTARY + ART PHOTOGRAPHY PROGRAM

 Calin Kruse, founder of Dienacht Publishing and director of Leipzig Photobook Festival.

-The Sunday seminars for the 2026 program will feature a variety of invited guest lecturers including so far;
+The Sunday seminars for the 2026 program will feature a variety of invited guest lecturers: Francesca Comune, visual artist, Robin Maddock, visual artist/photographer,

 The education program location Werkstatt Berlin, Wilhelmstrasse 7, 10963 Berlin